smarter-sh/community/github-management/kubernetes-repositories.md

 ## Associated Repositories

-Associated repositories conform to the Kubernetes community standards for a repository, but otherwise have no restrictions.
-Associated repositories exist solely for the purpose of making it easier for the Kubernetes community to work together.
-There is no implication of support or endorsement of any kind by the Kubernetes project, the goals are purely logistical.
+Associated repositories conform to the Smarter community standards for a repository, but otherwise have no restrictions.
+Associated repositories exist solely for the purpose of making it easier for the Smarter community to work together.
+There is no implication of support or endorsement of any kind by the Smarter project, the goals are purely logistical.

 ### Goals

-To facilitate contributions and collaboration from the broader Kubernetes community.
+To facilitate contributions and collaboration from the broader Smarter community.
 Contributions to random projects with random CLAs (or DCOs) can be logistically difficult, so associated repositories should be easier.

 ### Rules

-   * Must adopt the Kubernetes Code of Conduct statement in their repo.
+   * Must adopt the Smarter Code of Conduct statement in their repo.
    * All code projects use the Apache License version 2.0.
 Documentation repositories must use the Creative Commons License version 4.0.
    * Must adopt the CNCF CLA bot automation for pull requests.